patrick-kiwi/Gaussian-Chemistry-Tools/README.md

 3>> process_logfile_extended.pl
-Imagine you had hundreds of paired files, for instance -> 415_singet.log and 415_doublet.log You want perl to extract the data, but you also want the singlet and doublet data to appear on a single line because that's easy to work with in excel.
-The output data would look like this (just capturing electronic energy here).
+Imagine you had hundreds of paired files with a common filename pattern, for instance -> 415_singet.log and 415_doublet.log You want perl to extract all the data in a way where the singlet and doublet data to appear on a single line because that's easy to work with in excel.
+This script makes the output look like this (just capturing electronic energy here).

- "476_doublet.log doublet -1085.2256596 singlet -1085.0870699"
+ "415 doublet -1085.2256596 singlet -1085.0870699"